-4.3.3 AMMONIA SOURCE EMISSION CATEGORIES
+4.1.9.3 Ammonia SOURCE EMISSION CATEGORIES

-4.3.3.1 Agricultural Livestock Production Operations
+4.1.9.4 Agricultural Livestock Production Operations

 Livestock waste is one of the most important sources of ammonia when considering the sheer magnitude of the emissions.
 Existing ammonia inventories indicate that livestock wastes are responsible for 50-70% of national ammonia emissions.
 The United States Department of Agriculture publishes the Census of Agriculture (USDA, 2012), conducted every five years, which includes accurate inventories for livestock; however, the categories of animals reported at the county level differ from the categories of animals for which current emission factors exist.
+2017 activity data were used from the USDA Census of Agriculture data to develop the 2017 ammonia emission inventory.

-8 Copyright 2004 CMU- NH3 Ammonia Model Inventory Version 3.6 computer program, Departments of Civil and Environmental Engineering and Engineering and Public Policy Porter Hall Room 119, Carnegie Mellon University, 5000 Forbes Ave, Pittsburgh, PA 15213
+&lt;sup>8 Copyright 2004 CMU- NH3 Ammonia Model Inventory Version 3.6 computer program, Departments of Civil and Environmental Engineering and Engineering and Public Policy Porter Hall Room 119, Carnegie Mellon University, 5000 Forbes Ave, Pittsburgh, PA 15213